 The pin insulator comprises non-conductive materials such as porcelain, ceramic, silicon rubber, or polymer.
 Polymer pin insulators are heavier compared to porcelain insulators.

 A single-piece pin insulator is used for low voltage, and for high voltage, two or more pieces are cemented together to maintain the proper thickness.
-The insulator provides an adequate path for leakage current.
+The petticoats or rain sheds of the insulator provides an adequate path for leakage current.

 It is important to note that the flashover voltage for moist and dirty surfaces is lower than that for clean and dry surfaces.
 The total arcing distance through dry air is calculated by adding all the direct distances together, which is represented by (a+b+c).
 On the other hand, the total arcing distance through wet conditions is calculated by adding (A+B+C).